15 Small Garden Ideas Photos | Terrace Garden Setup

 11. Pergola

-Pergolas provide a unique space for plants to climb and bloom and frame your garden.
-Add a dramatic flowering vine across a trellis or pergola in your yard, like wisteria or climbing hydrangea, and you’ve effectively doubled the size of your garden.
+Pergolas provide a unique place to climb and bloom and frame your garden.
+Add a dramatic flower vine to a trailis or pargola to your yard, such as climbing on a visperia or hydrangea, and you have doubled the shape of your garden effectively.
 For color and function, you could even drape it with grapes or ornamental gourds.

 Small Garden Ideas with Pergola